hyperspy/hyperspy/doc/user_guide/io.rst

 ----------------

 HyperSpy can read "hypermaps" saved with Bruker's Esprit v1.x or v2.x in bcf hybrid (virtual file system/container with xml and binary data, optionally compressed) format.
 Most bcf import functionality is implemented.
 Both high-resolution 16-bit SEM images and hyperspectral EDX data can be retrieved simultaneously.

-BCF can look as all inclusive format, however it does not save some key EDX parameters: any of dead/live/real times, FWHM at Mn_Ka line.
+BCF can look as all inclusive format, however it does not save some key EDX
+parameters: any of dead/live/real times, FWHM at Mn_Ka line.
 However, real time for whole map is calculated from pixelAverage, lineAverage, pixelTime, lineCounter and map height parameters.

 Note that Bruker Esprit uses a similar format for EBSD data, but it is not currently supported by HyperSpy.

 Extra loading arguments
 ^^^^^^^^^^^^^^^^^^^^^^^
 select_type: One of ('spectrum', 'image').
 If specified just selected type of data is returned. (default None)

 index: index of dataset in bcf v2 files, which can hold few datasets (delaut 0)

 downsample: the downsample ratio of hyperspectral array (hight and width only), can be integer >=1, where '1' results in no downsampling (default 1).
-The underlying method of downsampling is unchangable: sum.
+The underlying method of downsampling is unchangeable: sum.
 Differently than block_reduce from skimage.measure it is memory efficient (does not creates intermediate arrays, works inplace).

 cutoff_at_kV: if set (can be int of float >= 0) can be used either to crop or enlarge energy (or channels) range at max values. (default None)

 Example of loading reduced (downsampled, and with energy range cropped) "spectrum only" data from bcf (original shape: 80keV EDS range (4096 channels), 100x75 pixels):

 .. code-block:: python